meken/cloud-hackathons/hacks/genai-multimodal/README.md

 We've already provided an incomplete Cloud Function, `weather-service`, that can be triggered through http(s).
 This Cloud Function has a function `get_relevant_video`, that can return the GCS uri of a relevant video for a question about the weather.
 Find that function and go through the code to understand how it works.

 Go ahead and design a SQL query that retrieves the **top result** from the embeddings table given a natural language question and put that SQL query in the Cloud Function.
 Verify that the Logs for the Cloud Function contain `3-za-af.mp4` when the function is called with the question _"snow forecast for Eastern Cape"_.
+Note that the video is in _Afrikaans_ while the question is in _English_.

 > **Note**
 > Only edit the parts where there's a **TODO** in the code and leave the parts with **DO NOT EDIT** untouched.